 Updates on Priory Gatehouse Restoration

-The restoration / repair at the foot of the gatepost is now complete, with the rotten wood cut out and a new section of green oak inserted.
+The restoration / repair at the foot of the gatepost was completed, with the rotten wood cut out and a new section of green oak inserted.
 Removal of the bottom of the post exposed a stone post-pad with a rectangular socket cut out to accept a tenon joint on the wooden post (shown below).
 The rubble fill of the wall behind the post included a fragment of a narrow 13th century column, perhaps from the monastic cloister arcade, and a large fragment of 15th century encaustic floor tile.
-Archaeological assessment suggests that the present gateposts date from the late-Tudor period, since the cross beam is decorated with ‘lamb’s-tongue’ chamfer stops, typical of the period.
+Archaeological assessment suggested that the present gateposts date from the late-Tudor period, since the cross beam is decorated with ‘lamb’s-tongue’ chamfer stops, typical of the period.

 February 2016: Update on Gatehouse Restoration

-Another change will be noted by museum stewards.
-The back door now opens easily, and does not stick against the floor.
-The fixings of the door frame had been damaged by water soaking into the wall (from the damaged downpipes), which had rusted fixing nails and rotted away the wooden fixings.
-The door frame has been reset, properly vertical, with long steel bolts epoxied into the stonework.
-Both exterior doors have been treated with boiled linseed oil, as a preservative.
-There is still work to be done inside the rear lobby, plastering and redecorating, but this will now have to await a future phase of the restoration, and new funding.
+The east door was sticking against the floor.
+The fixings of the door frame had been damaged by water soaking into the wall (from the damaged downpipes).
+This in turn had rusted fixing nails and rotted away the wooden fixings.
+The door frame was reset, properly vertical, with long steel bolts epoxied into the stonework.
+Both exterior doors were treated with boiled linseed oil, as a preservative.

-As a final item, areas of damaging cement-based mortar have been removed alongside one of the gate posts, prior to replacement by more appropriate lime-based mortars.
-This has revealed the great depth of the post, about 17 inches thick, but also its poor condition at the base, where a large piece of wood, previously hidden within the wall has rotted and broken away.
+As a final item, areas of damaging cement-based mortar were removed alongside one of the gate posts, prior to replacement by more appropriate lime-based mortars.
+This revealed the great depth of the post, about 17 inches thick, but also its poor condition at the base.
+Here a large piece of wood, previously hidden within the wall, had rotted and broken away.
 An urgent repair to the bottom of the post will be undertaken, using a new piece of oak.

-Funding for this phase of work has come from a number of very generous grants from William Cadbury Charitable Trust (£15,000), Pilgrim Trust (£20,000) and Allchurches Trust (£1,500).
-The remainder has been raised through museum fundraising events and funds ring-fenced for restoration by the museum.
-Work at the Priory Gatehouse should take approximately 10 weeks.
+Funding for this phase of work came from a number of very generous grants from William Cadbury Charitable Trust (£15,000), Pilgrim Trust (£20,000) and Allchurches Trust (£1,500).
+The remainder was raised through museum fundraising events and funds ring-fenced for restoration by the museum.

 Restoration of the Priory Gatehouse